Courtroom seats of some Murdaugh family members moved back due to inappropriate contact and conduct – KION546

 Courtroom seats of some Murdaugh family members moved back due to inappropriate contact and conduct

-When Alex Murdaugh’s double-murder trial resumes Friday, some of his relatives will have to sit farther back in the South Carolina courtroom due to inappropriate contact and conduct, the Colleton County clerk of court said.
+Alex Murdaugh’s double-murder trial resumed Friday, with some of his relatives ordered to sit farther back in the South Carolina courtroom due to inappropriate contact and conduct, the Colleton County clerk of court said.

 In court Wednesday, Alex Murdaugh’s sister Lynn Murdaugh Goettee passed him a book through a member of his defense team.
 It was not shared with the victim’s advocate, and Goettee had been admonished just five minutes before that, a source with knowledge of the incident told CNN.

 The book was considered contraband because it was not clear what was in it, the source said, adding Murdaugh was already back in his jail cell with it before anybody could check it.
-The book — the latest by John Grisham, titled “The Judge’s Rules” — was later confiscated.
+The book — John Grisham’s “The Judge’s List” — was later confiscated.

 The younger Murdaugh was admonished for the incident, Hill said.
 Lynn Murdaugh Goettee and Buster Murdaugh have been warned that any more violations will result in them being barred from the courtroom.

-Note: Correction: A previous version of this story incorrectly reported whose testimony was underway when Buster Murdaugh allegedly made an obscene gesture; it was Mark Tinsley’s.
-It also misstated which John Grisham book was confiscated from Alex Murdaugh; it was “The Judge’s List.”